-The Narvilin comes from some dismal nether region of ice and snow.
+DESCRIPTION: The Narvilin comes from some dismal nether region of ice and snow.
 In the mixed dreams of the All Father, before the making of many things, the unfinished thoughts, missives and passing fancies collided and swirled producing, for a moment the Narvilin, when the All Father shuddered and awoke.
 In that moment between waking and sleeping, the Narvilin slipped unknown into existence.
 The Narvilin resides in no particular area but springs into existence wherever one finds frigid winds and life killing cold.
 They are little more than a hoary death made real.
 They care little for anything at all.
 It is not in their makeup to care, even for themselves.
 They have no capacity for sympathy or empathy and have few other emotions at all.
 What Narvilin do appreciate is fine objects of gold and silver and platinum, jewels and shiny things that glow like ice crystals and they will go to all ends to acquire them.
 Oddly though, they do not care if they lose them.

 The Narvilin is a large hairy creature with the build of a polar bear with two extra arms.
 It stands more erect than a bear and has a bare chest like a human.
 The lower set of arms ends in hands while the upper arms end in claws.
 Its white fur has black stripes running across it.
 Its feet are hoofed much like that of wooly oxen.
 The head is a large affair with wide ears and two large tusks growing from where its lower canines should be and appears as a hybrid bear and human face.
-The Narvilin casts a continual cold spell about it, dropping the temperature of everything within 50 feet of it by 15 degrees.
-The effect of this varies depending upon where the Narvilin is located, so the Castle Keeper must be aware of the local temperature as the effects can vary.
-What the sudden drop in temperature will do is any immediate effect on combat abilities until those in the Narvilin's radius warm up or adjust to the cold.
-All to hit rolls suffer a -2 for 1d4 rounds and all dexterity checks suffer a -3 for 1d6 rounds.

 Very few creatures garner the attention of the Narvilin and, should they not present an immediate threat or offer something of interest to it, the Narvilin likely ignores it.
 They are not fond of creatures that exude a great deal of warmth, such a red dragons, salamanders and the like.
 Those creatures who cast fire balls or heat related spells or use heat related magic garner its attention much more quickly than others.
-Once it enters combat, it fights to obliterates it foes, even going so far as to mutilate a corpse after a battle and stomp those already killed underneath its feet.
+Once it enters combat, it fights to obliterate it foes, even going so far as to mutilate a corpse after a battle and stomp those already killed underneath its feet.